Sign In Register

 Is Burke a Good Place to Live?

-Based on current data, Burke receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Burke receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include high obesity rates.
-Burke stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Burke offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Burke is $81,875, roughly in line with the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-9.8% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 34 minutes.

 Cost of Living & Housing